Anaerobic Digestion Facility at Little Miami Plant

 EXPANDED PLANT FOOTPRINT

-• MSD will expand the footprint of the plant to the north/northwest by about 7 acres (City property) and will leave the maximum buffer zone possible when removing trees.
+• MSD will expand the footprint of the plant to the north/northwest by about 7 acres (City property) and will leave the maximum buffer zone possible between the plant and other entities.

 IMPACT ON OHIO RIVER TRAIL